monjurBakthMazumder/2k25-Explore-basic-types-of-typescript/readme.md

 **Md Monjur Bakth Mazumder**
 Full Stack Developer
-Dedicated to building clean, maintainable, and scalable software solutions.
+Focused on clean, maintainable, and scalable software solutions.

+---

+This document provides a comprehensive guide to basic TypeScript data types, functions, and useful concepts like spread/rest operators and destructuring.
+Let me know if you need any further details or changes.